Why Does My Cat Drool?

 2. Upper Respiratory Distress

 Colds, allergies, and infections of the nose, throat, or sinuses can cause hypersalivation in cats.
 If, in addition to drooling, your cat sneezes, suffers from eye and nose discharge, and becomes less interested in playing, contact a vet for advice about how to handle these signs of upper respiratory distress.

 Panting and drooling are common in cats that are experiencing heatstroke.
 Persians and other flat-faced, long-haired breeds are particularly susceptible to this condition.
-Give your kitty plenty of water, keep her indoors on hot days, and never leave her alone in a parked car.
-If you think your cat has heatstroke, get her into the shade, offer her water, and call the vet.
+Give your kitty plenty of water, keep them indoors on hot days, and never leave them alone in a parked car.
+If you think your cat has heatstroke, get them into the shade, offer water, and call the vet.

 In addition to making your cat sick, toxic substances such as insect poison, antifreeze, and certain plants (including lilies, azaleas, and tulips) can also cause drooling in cats.